Vinney Hospice and Palliative Care

 What happens after the FEES procedure?

 LSVT LOUD® is a standardized speech treatment program designed for individuals diagnosed with Parkinson’s disease.
-Improves both the voice and speech by treating the underlying physical pathology associated with disordered voice.
+This program improves both the voice and speech by treating the underlying physical pathology associated with disordered voice.

 Treatment is delivered by an LSVT LOUD® certified Speech Language Pathologist and improves both voice and speech.